IESD/cegads-domestic-model/README.md

 ```

 Now instantiate an `ApplianceFactory` with the data file and use it to create appliance models.
-note: the factory should generate singleton instances of model objects but does not yet do so.

 ```python
 f = ApplianceFactory(path)